 At a glance:

-As of 11.59pm, Wednesday 22 July, masks and face covers will be mandatory to help stop the spread of coronavirus (COVID-19) when you leave your home for one of the four permissible reasons.
+Masks are mandatory to help stop the spread of coronavirus (COVID-19) when you leave your home for one of the four permissible reasons.

 You should wear a mask when riding at a lower intensity and you can easily breath through a mask, or cover and anytime you stop for a rest.